aprestoes/minimalist-landing-page/README.md

 */
 var connectParagraphToHeaders = false;

 /* The paragraphs to rotate between.
-If rotateParagraph disabled, the first element also serves as the only paragraph.
+If rotateParagraph is disabled, the first element also serves as the only paragraph.
 You can also use tags such as <a>, <span>, and a few more here.
 */